List of recurring The Simpsons characters: Gil Gunderson

 Since the retirement of the character Lionel Hutz (after voice actor Phil Hartman's death), Gil has been working as the Simpsons' lawyer in later episodes, though he has appeared in that role much less frequently than Lionel did (most scenes where one of the Simpsons is in court have either made their attorney an anonymous figure or simply ignored him or her).
 Gil's work history includes many unsuccessful sales jobs, a position where he committed theft and was busted by the IRS for it, another job where he lost the entire company payroll at a Las Vegas casino, and a 2009 stint when he was hired by the Springfield Police Department after he was able to free Chief Wiggum after he handcuffed himself to his desk.
 He always gets fired, often for just being incompetent but sometimes out of bad luck (he lost his job as Santa at Costington's when he refused to take back a Malibu Stacey doll, he gave to Lisa so that the CEO's granddaughter could have it, and Marge fires him from her Mother Hubbard's Sandwich Shop for no real reason).
 His way of selling is disastrous, as he is usually very unconfident, naturally bumbling, and tends to come off as needy, especially as he almost always refers to himself in the third person, as "Ol' Gil".
-The only time he has been fired for something illegal or on purpose was revealed in the Season 32 episode "Do Pizza Bots Dream of Electric Guitars", being arrested (and fired) for drug trafficking cocaine.
+The only time he has been fired for something illegal or on purpose was revealed in the episode "Do Pizza Bots Dream of Electric Guitars", being arrested (and fired) for drug trafficking cocaine.
 In "Natural Born Kissers" it was mentioned that Gil lives in a balloon, and he is seen in "Rise of the Guardians" noting that he resides in the city's sewer system.
 In 2006, "Kill Gil, Volumes I & II", the only episode to center on Gil, won a Writers Guild of America Award in the animation category.
 It is also revealed in The Simpsons episodes that he is a grandfather now, and is seen with his granddaughter at daycare.
 In the Season 34 premiere "Habeas Tortoise", Gil and Miss Hoover fall in love and get married.